 The Dioscuri are associated with St. Elmo’s fire, an electrical phenomenon that occurs during thunderstorms, when a coronal discharge from a pointed object in a strong electric field creates luminous plasma.
 The phenomenon is named after another patron saint of sailors, St. Erasmus of Formiae.
 St. Elmo’s fire would appear to sailors as a glowing ball of light during thunderstorms and they considered it as a sign that their guardian saint was with them.

-Castor and Polydeuces eventually clashed with Idas and Lynceus, who were also twins and former Argonauts, over two women, Phoebe and Hilaira.
-The other two brothers were engaged to them, and Castor and Polydeuces carried the women off.
-Idas and Lynceus pursued them and in the end there was a fight between the four.
-Lynceus stabbed Castor with a sword and when Polydeuces saw this, he killed Lynceus.
-When Idas saw his brother die, he attacked Polydeuces, but Zeus intervened and sent a thunderbolt which saved his son.
-Polydeuces asked Zeus to share his immortality with his dead brother and the god placed them both in the sky, where they remain inseparable as the constellation Gemini.
+In the myth, Castor and Polydeuces clashed with Idas and Lynceus, who were also twins and former Argonauts, over two women, Phoebe and Hilaera, who were engaged to the latter.
+Castor and Polydeuces were drawn to the women and carried them off.
+Idas and Lynceus pursued and caught up with the twins.
+Castor met his end at Idas’ hands and Polydeuces did away with Lynceus.
+When Idas tried to avenge his brother, Zeus intervened and sent a thunderbolt which saved his son.
+Polydeuces asked Zeus to share his immortality with his brother and the god placed them both in the sky, where they remain inseparable as the constellation Gemini.

 The two brightest stars in the constellation, Alpha and Beta Geminorum, mark the twins’ heads.